MiddelkoopT/skc-workshop-2024/Notes.md

     * Watch for errors
   * Verify Pull:
     * "Pull" again and it should say "Already up to date."

+## Lesson Notes

+  * For installing external libraries you can install them via RStudio after they have been referenced in a R Markdown file with a `library(ratdat)`.
+    * Note: The file must be saved before the option to install is shown.
+    * Note: The R session must be restarted.
+Do this with
+      * "Session" -> "Restart R"
+  * Libraries can also be installed with a `Setup.Rmd` file.
+    * `Setup.Rmd` must be run once every time you start a new environment (start a Juypter Lab instance) (this can be different on other systems).
+    * See [Setup.Rmd](prep/Setup.Rmd) for an example.
+  * Do not include `install.packages()` in your R Markdown files (other than `Setup.Rmd) as the R Markdown file is run every time it is displayed with "Knit" and will re-install the packages every time.

 ## References and Resources